vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 little different than those of exercise, but the level of fatigue was comparable.

+Interestingly, the level of fatigue was relatively low on Sunday 2025-03-23, two days after the vaccine, but rose a little bit again on Monday 2025-03-24, three days after the vaccine, which might be a result of a partial resumption of exercise as well as other weather factors (it was hotter on Monday, which can induce a sense of lethargy which can be confused with or appear to exacerbate fatigue).
+By the morning of Tuesday 2025-03-25 (before starting any exercise), I felt close to being back to normal.

 ### Light sensitivity

-When I put the light on around 7:54 PM, I felt more light sensitivity than usual (I generally have light sensitivty issues, but in the past year they have generally been pretty mild, without any acute manifestations and generally only starting to cause slight fatigue after extended periods of time).
+When I put the light on around 7:54 PM on the day of the vaccine, I felt more light sensitivity than usual (I generally have light sensitivty issues, but in the past year they have generally been pretty mild, without any acute manifestations and generally only starting to cause slight fatigue after extended periods of time).
 I suspect this increased light sensitivity was related to the fatigue and neck tightness after the vaccine.
 Fortunately, the light sensitivity subsided quickly, and didn't handicap me later that evening and at night.

+I noticed increased light sensitivity again on the evening of Monday 2025-03-24, three days after the vaccine, which I believe to be related to the aftereffects of the vaccine (and in particular to the spike of holistic fatigue on Monday).

 ### Tightness in the back of the neck